The Overhang: Lamar Jackson is busting your preconceptions of him, while the Cowboys' defense is scary evolved

 Against Cover 1, Kittle ranks first among non-Aiyuk players in targets, receptions and explosive plays.

 If Aiyuk is playing, make sure to give his receiving yards and anytime touchdown prop a gander.
-But if he isn’t, I think it’s a Kittle night against the blitz-happy Giants defense.
+But if he isn’t, it’s a Kittle night against the blitz-happy Giants.

 Thursday night prop 3: Daniel Jones over 7.5 rushing attempts +110

-If you want something on the Giants' side of things, Daniel Jones rushing yardage overs have been one of my favorite wagers over the past year.
+If you want something on the Giants' side of things, Daniel Jones' rushing yardage overs have been one of my favorite wagers over the past year.
 But the 49ers are one of the better defenses in defending the quarterback run game.
 So while I don’t think Jones will be efficient throughout the night, I do think the Giants are going to steadily use his legs to help create yards with key players Andrew Thomas and Saquon Barkley out, with Jones turning to scrambles as the 49ers' hive mind coverage takes away passing options.

 Jones is a very good running quarterback.
 But the 49ers' defense is also very good.
-I’m up in the air on the yards total, but I do think there will definitely be a quantity aspect of Jones running the ball.
+I’m up in the air on the yards total, but there will definitely be a quantity aspect of Jones running the ball.